mwagner360/Commack-Business-Finder---Michael-Wagner-FBLA-Coding-and-Programming/README.md

 ## Why Python

 I chose Python because tkinter and sqlite3 are both part of the standard library, so the app runs on any computer with Python without extra installs.
-It also made it great to organize the project into separate files without needing a seperate framework.
+It also made it great to organize the project into separate files without needing a separate framework.

 ## How It's Built